masein/tech-diarios-website/Content/posts/Tron/quick-summery-on-tron-part-2.md

 ---
 date: 2021-05-09 08:21
 description: In this post we will look a bit closer into transactions in TRON blockchain
-tags: techDiarios, tron, blockchain, TVM, transaction fee, energy, bandwidth
+tags: tech diarios, tron, blockchain, TVM, transaction fee, energy, bandwidth
 ---
 # Quick summery on TRON (ep-02)